Introduction: Embracing your financial turning point

 10b5-1 plans

-If you’re a corporate insider or an employee with restricted stock, a 10b5-1 plan allows you to pre-determine stock sales within a specified period (typically 6–12 months) to manage compliance and reduce the risk of insider trading accusations.
-This plan can be a strategic component of your liquidity approach, giving you control over when to sell shares while addressing compliance concerns.
+These pre-scheduled stock sale plans help employees and insiders to pre-determine stock sales within a specified period (typically 6–12 months) to manage compliance and reduce the risk of insider trading accusations.
+A 10b5-1 plan can be a strategic component of your liquidity approach, giving you control over when to sell shares while addressing compliance concerns.
+In high-tax states like California, a 10b5-1 plan can also bring predictability to your cash flow and potentially improve tax outcomes.

 Qualified Small Business Stock (QSBS)